 Prior to SGN, DeWolfe was co-founder and CEO of MySpace, the social network that redefined the concept of socializing around shared interests.
 Under DeWolfe’s leadership, MySpace became the number one most trafficked site in the United States.
 At launch in 2003, MySpace attracted an average of 300,000 new members daily, but by the time he left the company in 2009, it had more than 130 million monthly active users globally.
 From 2005-2008, MySpace was the most visited social networking site in the world.

 DeWolfe won the prestigious EY Entrepreneur of the Year award in June 2015, and has been featured on the cover of Fortune magazine twice.
 He was also named one of TIME’s 100 most influential people in the world in 2006, chosen by Barbara Walters as one of her 10 Most Fascinating People for 2007, and won the Producers Guild of America’s Vanguard Award in 2009.
 DeWolfe has a B.A. degree in Finance from the University of Washington and an MBA from the University of Southern California, where he was later honored as Alumni Entrepreneur of the Year (2006).
 DeWolfe served on the Board of Trustees for the Los Angeles County Museum of Art, and currently serves on the Board of Directors of Woven Digital, and the Board of Advisors for Entrepreneurial Studies at USC.
 He lives in Los Angeles.

-Before SGN, he was VP of Business Development at Fox and worked with Chris DeWolfe and the team on the acquisition of MySpace.
-During his time at Fox, he was also involved with Hulu’s launch.
-Previously in his career, Yguado worked at MTV Networks and Univision on new content initiatives.
+Before SGN, Yguado worked on launching and acquiring new businesses at Fox including MySpace, IGN and Hulu.
+Previously in his career, Yguado worked at MTV Networks and Univision.
 He graduated with honors from Harvard University and has an MBA from Harvard Business School and lives in Los Angeles.